This page is about how to reduce the risk of melanoma skin cancer. You can find the following information

 We all need some sunshine to make enough vitamin D to build and maintain strong bones.
 But it is not possible to give a one size fits all recommendation on how much sun is needed as this depends on a number of different factors.
 Enjoying the sun safely while taking care not to burn should help most people get a good balance.
 You do not need to sunbathe and should not have to redden or burn your skin to make enough vitamin D. And spending longer in the sun won't help you make more.
 Once you have healthy levels of Vitamin D, the body just gets rid of any extra.

 Most of us will make enough vitamin D during the summer to last the winter.
 But some people are more at risk of low vitamin D levels, such as those with darker skin, people who wear full body coverings, pregnant women and older people.
-There is more about vitamin D on our SunSmart website.
 If you are worried that you may be lacking vitamin D, talk to your GP.

-Babies and young children have delicate skin.
+Babies and young children have thinner, more delicate skin than adults.
+So their risk of getting sunburnt is much higher.
 All children, no matter whether they tan easily or not, should be protected from the sun.
 Children with fair or red hair, pale eyes or freckles are at most risk.
 Keep babies under 6 months out of direct sunlight, especially around midday.

 There are private walk in skin clinics in the UK.
 But before you pay for this type of service, do make sure you know exactly what method of screening they use and whether it is reliable.
 Check if the people carrying out the screening are medically qualified because sometimes they are not.
 If you want a skin change checked, it is best to see your GP.